FriederikeBock/ALICEPCGtutorial/AliPhysicsAndGrid/aliphysics.md

 > alias token='alien-token-init dmuhlhei'
 > alias tb='root -l ~/alice/tbrowser.C'

-Then, you just need to type _ali_ in the command line and you are in the ALICE software environment.
+Then, you just need to type '_ali_' in the command line and you are in the ALICE software environment.
-Using _alipc_ you can re-build the whole software chain and using _alic_ or _alirootc_ you can trigger rebuild of AliPhysics and AliRoot respectively, no matter in which directory you currently are in the shell.
+Using '_alipc_' you can re-build the whole software chain and using '_alic_' or '_alirootc_' you can trigger rebuild of AliPhysics and AliRoot respectively, no matter in which directory you currently are in the shell.
-Also, you can easily enter a TBrowser by just typing _tb_
+Also, you can easily enter a TBrowser by just typing '_tb_'.